AtlasNX/Kosmos/HowToCompile.md

+# All submodules have been outsourced to ~~China~~ [SDFilesCompiler](https://github.com/tumGER/SDFilesCompiler) as I'm working on creating a easy to use compiler for the SDFiles pack!
+# This guide will be changed to reflect those changes once I'm done creating the program!

 This little guide will help you to compile everything that is included in this pack.
 Let us start simple:

 # Dependencies